apollo

 Medicinal Benefits

-ADENOSINE is an antiarrhythmic medication used to address a condition known as paroxysmal supraventricular tachycardia.
+Adenosine is an antiarrhythmic medication used to address a condition known as paroxysmal supraventricular tachycardia.
 (Including a condition called Wolff-Parkinson-White syndrome).
 This is when the heart pulses too quickly.
-ADENOSINE works by slowing down the electrical impulses that regulate the heart rhythm.
+Adenosine works by slowing down the electrical impulses that regulate the heart rhythm.
 This enables the heart rhythm to return to normal.
-Aside from that, ADENOSINE is used to help doctors comprehend how your heart works.
+Aside from that, Adenosine is used to help doctors comprehend how your heart works.

 Directions for Use